lamalab-org/lamalab.github.io/content/posts/chempile_instruction.md

     Now, rephrase this text into a multi-turn conversation about chemistry.
     ```

-  we processed documents in 10k batches via openai's batch api with structured outputs to enforce consistent conversation formats. each conversation contains message lists (with "user"/"assistant" roles) and dual tagging (following Mirza et al.[^ref3]) for required skills and chemical subdomains. the schema implemented was:
+  we processed documents in 10k batches via openai's batch api with structured outputs to enforce consistent conversation formats. each conversation contains message lists (with "user"/"assistant" roles) and tagging (following Mirza et al.[^ref3]) for required skills and chemical subdomains. the schema implemented was:

   ```python
   class Message(BaseModel):